turbo-octo-happiness/book-kit/documentation/api.md

 #### POST /folders/customers/:folderid

 - _Description:_ Allows folders to be shared among multiple customers.
 Requires a folderid as url param and the customer email in the request body.
+Returns
 - _Endpoint:_ `/folders/customers/:folderid`
 - _Data Parameters:_ An object with the following fields: email
 - _Example:_